Is It Safe To Give Ghee To Baby?

 |2 years||1 ½ to 2 teaspoons||3|

-How to Include Ghee in Your Child’s Diet?
+How to Include Ghee in Your Baby’s Diet?

 Ghee can be included in your baby’s diet in various ways.
 You can start by adding a few drops of ghee to the baby’s dal or khichdi.
 You can also add ghee to the baby’s vegetable puree or mashed potatoes.
 A few drops of ghee can also be added to the baby’s porridge.
 For toddlers, you can apply ghee on chapatis or parathas instead of butter.
 Ghee can also be used in small quantities instead of cooking oil.
-You can use it on bread instead of the regular salted butter.
+You can use ghee instead of regular salted butter on bread as well.

 Benefits of Ghee for Infants

-Consuming limited quantities of ghee can be very beneficial for infants.
-If you are wondering, is ghee good for babies, here is a list of the various ways in which ghee benefits your baby:
+Consuming moderate quantities of ghee can be beneficial for infants.
+If you are wondering whether ghee is good for babies, here is a list of the various ways in which ghee benefits your baby:

-- Helps To Gain Weight: Ghee is high in healthy fat and calories.
-It can help your baby gain weight after the baby has been weaned from mother’s milk.
+- Helps With Weight Gain: Ghee is high in healthy fats and calories.
+It can help your baby gain weight after she has weaned off breast milk.

-- Helps Strengthen Bones: Ghee contains vitamin K which helps in the production of calcium in the body, which is essential for the development of strong bones.
+- Helps Strengthen Bones: Ghee contains vitamin K and Vitamin D, which helps in the production of calcium in the body, which is essential for the development of strong bones.

-- Improves Immunity: Ghee is known for its antimicrobial properties and also acts as an antioxidant, which helps improve immunity against infections, coughs and colds.
+- Improves Immunity: Ghee is known for its anti-microbial and antioxidant properties which help build and improve immunity against infections, coughs, and colds.

 - Aids in Digestion: Ghee contains a short-chain fatty acid called butyric acid that helps reduce inflammation and improve digestion.
-Ghee also stimulates stomach acid secretion which helps in digesting food.
+Ghee also stimulates stomach acid secretion, which helps in digesting food better.

-- Contains Essential Vitamins and Minerals: Ghee contains calcium which is good for bones.
-It also contains vitamins A, D, E and K which are good for the eyes, skin, and improved immunity.
-Ghee contains DHA or docosahexaenoic acid, which is an important structural fat present in the eye and the brain.
+- Contains Essential Vitamins and Minerals: Ghee contains calcium, which is good for bone health.
+It also contains numerous vitamins and DHA – these, together, are incredibly beneficial for the eyes, skin, and immunity.
+Thus, ghee can keep your baby in the pink of health.

-- Can Help Treat Dry Cough: A Dry cough in babies can be treated by giving them ghee containing the essence of peppercorn.
-To make this, heat a couple of teaspoons of ghee, add 3-4 smashed peppercorns to it, lightly sauté and remove from the heat.
-Sieve this mixture to remove all the peppercorns and give a small quantity of the peppercorn infused ghee to the infant to treat a dry cough.
+- Can Help Treat Dry Cough: Dry cough in babies can be treated with ghee infused with peppercorns.
+To make this, heat a couple of teaspoons of ghee and add 3-4 smashed peppercorns.
+Lightly sauté and turn off the heat.
+Sieve this mixture to remove all the peppercorns and give a small quantity of this peppercorn-infused ghee to the infant.

 - Can Treat Eczema: Ghee can be used to treat eczema and itchy skin in babies.
-Rub ghee on the affected area to keep it moisturised.
-The ghee reduces inflammation and acts as an antimicrobial agent, preventing infection and further spread of eczema.
+Simply sub some ghee on the affected area to keep it moisturised.
+The ghee reduces inflammation and acts as an anti-microbial agent, preventing infection and the further spreading of eczema.